NEED-Programming/Tokenizer/README.md

 - Significantly reduces direct "I opened services.exe" style telemetry.
 - Still uses `CreateProcessWithTokenW` for reliable process creation with the duplicated primary token.
 - Currently the most evasive and recommended version.

 ---

-## ✨ Features

-- ✅ Works on many PPL-protected processes
-- ✅ Automatically enables **all privileges** on the new token
-- ✅ Minimal permissions required to open the target process
-- ✅ Clean, well-commented code with good error handling
-- ✅ No external dependencies — pure Win32 API
-- ✅ Single source file, easy to compile and use

----